 Susman and Assistant Professor of Chemistry Molly McGuire brought a class of 17 Bucknell students to Nicaragua this summer for a course, "Grassroots Development: Nicaragua."
 During a three-week trip May 19 to June 7, the students learned about and visited worker-owned co-ops including the coffee operation in El Porvenir.
 They worked alongside members of another cooperative that is constructing a factory to spin organic cotton for clothing.
 And they witnessed the pronounced contrasts between the wealthy and the extremely poor during tours of various Managua neighborhoods, government buildings and sweat shops.

-The class and Susman's research are an outgrowth of the Bucknell Brigade to Nicaragua, a service-learning program that this year marks its 10th anniversary.
+Around-the-clock learning The class and Susman's research are an outgrowth of the Bucknell Brigade to Nicaragua, a service-learning program that this year marks its 10th anniversary.
 The first Brigade went to Nicaragua in 1999 after Hurricane Mitch devastated communities along Lake Managua and survivors were sent to the resettlement area, Nueva Vida.
 Susman has served as a faculty leader on the Brigade many times.
 He has been offering the summer course every other year since co-founding the Bucknell in Nicaragua program in 2005.

 The service-learning class is, more or less, an expanded version of the Brigade with a formal academic component, and the days in Nicaragua are long and intense.